 The world is indeed getting smaller every day.
 It’s not that Earth, as official home for humans, is diminishing in size.
 It’s the feeling of running out of tangible space, what with overpopulation, and virtual space narrowing as a consequence of the information age.
 The good news is there is a vast space out there, and these days, you can literally go far from the madding crowd, as long as you have the bucks.

-Inter-galactic researches and space travel tests have paved the way for safe outer space travel experience for non-astronauts.
+Inter-galactic researches and space travel tests have paved the way for a safe outer space travel experience for non-astronauts.
 The current safety standards require operating companies to meet the FAA requirements and standards for safety of the public, both during ascent and during the final re-entry.
-The law also require crew and passengers to sign informed consent agreements.
+The law also requires crew and passengers to sign informed consent agreements.

 We’ve rounded up facts and figures on space tourism gigs that you may want to save up for.
 There is one that is free, but with just one little condition.
 Find out your options.

 Travel dates: The company plans to start test flights in 2014.
 It will be another 6-18 months before it can be ready to ferry passengers to space.

 Vehicle: The Lynx rocket plane which can hold a pilot plus one passenger.

 More Info: The Lynx will take tourists to suborbital space and will make four trips per day.
 XCOR has sold about 300 tickets at $95,000 each, which has given it enough funds to develop its spacecraft.
 The company’s CEO, Jeff Greason, says they are not aiming to get ahead of competitors in the space race and their battle is with economics and physics.